gourabb8273/web-scraping-google-map-review/README.md

-# Web scrping google map reviews
+# Web scrping google map reviews for a particular place
 ## Run the code with following steps
+1. Install Nodejs
-### npm i
+2. npm i
+3. node scapingPlaceReview
-### node scapingPlaceReview (please change the sorting text and excel file name accordinly with place google URL)
+(please change the sorting text (like Newest etc) and excel file name according with place Google URL)